How to Use Tile Spacers

 Discover Our Entire Selection of Tiling Tools

 Using tile spacers can feel like a perfectly intuitive process—you simply place them at the corners of each piece of tile—but there are some things you should know before diving in.
-After all, while a tile job may not be forever, you certainly want it to last for years, and just a little misstep can ruin your job from the outset.
-So, let’s take a moment and run through the process.

 It is absolutely critical that you pluck up your tile spacers at the right time, which is generally about thirty minutes after you place your tiles into the adhesive.
 This gives your tile a chance to become set in the adhesive, which won’t have solidified yet to the point that it traps your spacers.
 You definitely don’t want to wait more than an hour to remove them.